Time The Market: When To Refinance And Lock A Rate

 Just because the benefit of a refinance isn’t there for you today doesn’t mean it won’t be there in the future.
 Mortgage rates fluctuate daily and rate decreases can happen quickly and unexpectedly.
 This doesn’t mean you have to monitor rates on your own and watch CNBC every day.
 Most quality mortgage companies will have an option that will allow you to track a target rate or be automatically updated on a daily or weekly basis.

-The best course of action is to talk to a mortgage professional and decide ahead of time what rate and cost scenario you need in order to move forward with a refinance.
+The right course of action is to talk to a mortgage professional and decide ahead of time what rate and cost scenario you need in order to move forward with a refinance.
 Setting up a target at that time will improve your chances of taking advantage of rate dips, even if they only last for a few days.

 Trying to time mortgage rates and lock on the perfect day is almost impossible.
 Similar to stocks, daily rate fluctuation are impossible to predict with a high level of accuracy.
-The best stock and bond traders in the world only have to be right a little over 50% of the time to make a lot of money.
+The perfect stock and bond traders in the world only have to be right a little over 50% of the time to make a lot of money.
 With that said, it is helpful to be aware of what is causing rates to move higher or lower.
 Inflation, economic data, stock prices and global market trends all have an impact on bond prices, specifically mortgage backed securities, which is what mortgage rates are tied to.

 If you are working with an experienced mortgage loan officer they should be able to provide you with insights on mortgage rate trends, what future factors could impact rates moving forward, and the general expectations for rates in the future; however, they cannot and should not tell you with any certainty what rates are going to do tomorrow, next week or next month.
 Highly-regarded economists consistently provide mortgage rate forecasts, but unfortunately their predictions are often wrong.

-Now that you have an idea of how to get the best mortgage for you, we need to go over what to do and not do prior to and after you complete an application.
+Now that you have an idea of how to get the perfect mortgage for you, we need to go over what to do and not do prior to and after you complete an application.
 The next step is to do everything you can to make the process go as smoothly as possible.
 Most of this can be done prior to even submitting an application.

 Paying off credit card debt or installment loans is generally a good thing to do; however, we often see people try to pay things off or close down accounts in order to improve their chances of qualifying.
 Unfortunately, this often backfires and makes their situations worse in the eyes of a lender.
 Before you make any major adjustments to your financial situation make sure you speak with an experienced loan professional first to determine the impact.
-There are times when paying off a car loan or credit card can help you qualify, but wait until after you are working with a loan officer so they can advise you on what to pay off or how to handle your debt in the best way possible.
+There are times when paying off a car loan or credit card can help you qualify, but wait until after you are working with a loan officer so they can advise you on what to pay off or how to handle your debt in the most effective way.

 There are many factors that will determine what mortgage rate you will qualify for and a few of the primary factors are as follows: